-- Do you want to find MORE new homes with LESS work, for that stuff that is just lying around OR is generated as part of the building clearance?
+- Do you want to find MORE new homes with LESS work, for that stuff that is just laying around, OR is generated as part of a building clearance?

-- Does keeping that spreadsheet up to date take too much time and could it be optimized by an online database?
+- Does keeping that spreadsheet up to date take too much time and could it be optimised by an online database?